mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/animation_curves.rst

 Animating a transform mask is a lot like animating opacity, but first we need to *add a Transform Mask*.
 (You can do this by |mouseright| on the layer that you want to animate, and then :menuselection:`Add --> Transform Mask`.)

-Transform Masks allow us to :dfn:`transform` (translate, rotate, scale, or shear) the layer that they are attached to, without affecting it's original position.
+Transform Masks allow us to :dfn:`transform` (translate, rotate, scale, or shear) the layer that they are attached to, without affecting its original position.
 And (starting with Krita 5) they also allow us to animate a layer's transform!

 Much like how we animated opacity above, we need to add our first transformation keyframe.
 To do this, *first make sure that you have your layer's Transform Mask selected*, and then click on the :guilabel:`add keyframe` button at the top of the docker.